 Accounting Principles and Assumptions Regulating Revenue Recognition

 Let’s say that the landscaping company also sells gardening equipment.
-It sells a package of gardening equipment to a customer who pays on credit.
-The landscaping company will recognize revenue immediately, given that they provided the customer with the gardening equipment (product), even though the customer has not yet paid cash for the product.
+It sells a $200 package of gardening equipment to a customer who pays on credit.
+While this “contract” is not in writing, the company has an unwritten contract to transfer new, unbroken equipment to the customer for the agreed upon price—even if the company is getting the cash in the future.
+The landscaping company will recognize revenue $200 immediately, given that they provided the customer with the gardening equipment (product) and thus have completed their performance obligation, even though the customer has not yet paid cash for the product.
+All five steps essentially occurred simultaneously in this example, as would be true with many retail transactions.

 Accrual accounting also incorporates the matching principle (otherwise known as the expense recognition principle), which instructs companies to record expenses related to revenue generation in the period in which they are incurred.
 The principle also requires that any expense not directly related to revenues be reported in an appropriate manner.
 For example, assume that a company paid $6,000 in annual real estate taxes.
 The principle has determined that costs cannot effectively be allocated based on an individual month’s sales; instead, it treats the expense as a period cost.
 In this case, it is going to record 1/12 of the annual expense as a monthly period cost.
 Overall, the “matching” of expenses to revenues projects a more accurate representation of company financials.
 When this matching is not possible, then the expenses will be treated as period costs.